How to leave New York residency [Guide + FAQ]

 Why are New Yorkers leaving?

-The reasons why New Yorkers might choose to leave the city encompass a range of economic, lifestyle, and personal factors.
-Here's a consolidated list:
+New Yorkers might choose to leave the city for a variety of economic, lifestyle, and personal reasons.

 1. High Taxation: The high tax rates in New York City and New York State, including income, property, and sales taxes, can be a significant factor, especially for those in higher income brackets and businesses looking for a more favorable tax climate.